bbauska/zombiePolitics/README.md

 such as the need for more teachers, social workers, health workers, teaching aides, and safe avenues of protection for kids travelling to and from school.
-Instead, the money is invested in metal detectors, surveillance cameras, security guards, high security fences, and armed police with dogs.
+Instead, the money is invested in metal detectors, surveillance cameras, security guards, high security fences, and armed police with dogs.</p>

-While all youth are now suspect, poor minority youth have become the prima­ ry targets of modes of social regulation, crime control, and disposability-now the major prisms that define many of the public institutions and spheres that govern their lives.
+<p>While all youth are now suspect, poor minority youth have become the prima­
+ry targets of modes of social regulation, crime control, and disposability-now the major prisms that define many of the public institutions and spheres that govern their lives.
 The model of policing that governs all kinds of social behaviors and inter­